krav maga knife defense

 Unlike a gun, a knife must make contact to cause damage.
 You might think there is such a thing as a safe distance, there really is not.
 If the knife is close enough for you to see it, you are in danger.
 A knife wielding attacker can cover ground very quickly and be on top of you before you can draw a handgun, if you have one.

-Professor Arthur Cohen, President of Target Consultants Int'l has written a booklet called, "Surviving An Edged Weapon Assault".
+Professor Arthur Cohen, President of Target Consultants Int'l has written a booklet called, "Surviving an Edged Weapon Assault".
 In it he asks "What is a safe distance from an edged weapon?" and answers, "There is no such thing as a safe distance.
 There is only 'how much time do you have?'
 He taught me about the "Tueller" Drill.
 Sgt.
 Dennis Tueller of Salt Lake City Police Department conducted experiments which led to the conclusion that an attacker with a knife in his hand covers 21 feet in 1.5 seconds.
-Therefore anything under 21 feet is considered to be in the zone of "imminent danger of death or great bodily harm."
+Therefore, anything under 21 feet is considered to be in the zone of "imminent danger of death or great bodily harm."

 Thus, there is no safe distance.
 If you know the person has a knife you must react at once; either fight or make your orderly retreat.